WE DO OUR BEST TO KEEP OUR RIDES GOING YEAR ROUND!

 *All rides start from the shop unless otherwise indicated.

-MONDAY ROAD RIDE - Starts April 22nd and leaves the shop at 6:15 PM.
+MONDAY ROAD RIDE- We leave the shop at 6:15 PM.
 This is a nice, social-paced loop around the North Shore we where we average between 15-18 mph.

 Tour de Cure: New England Classic